This feature does not work on Windows 7.

 The profile disk is stored at a user’s user store path.
 For example, if you configure your user store path as

 \\myprofileserver\profiles$\%username%.%domain%\!ctx_osname!.!ctx_osbitness!, the profile disk is located at

-To understand how a profile container works, you can regard it as a secondary user store that is designed for storing profile-related large folders such as cache folders.
+To understand how a profile container works, regard it as a secondary user store that is designed for storing profile-related large folders such as cache folders.
 Even if the folders are present in the exclusion list, they are still stored in the profile disk after you enable the profile container feature and add the folders to the profile container list.